“Effective, just and humane responses to crime and its causes.”

 The Sarnia Branch was fortunate to have had amongst its number individuals such as Miss Wilton, the late Msgr.
 J.A.
 Cook, the late N.L.
 LeSueur, and the late George Parker and other notable community leaders.

 During 1953 the Society became a member of the Community Chest, now the United Way.
 Msgr.
 J.A.
 Cook assumed the role of ‘Coordinator of Casework’ and assigned clients to members of the board of directors.
-One documented case recounts a board member giving a client his necktie to wear to his job; unfortunately, it turned out to be a bank ‘job’.

 The agency continued as a volunteer group until 1976 when a part-time, paid co-ordinator was hired.
 In 1977, the agency hired its first full-time executive director, along with a part-time bookkeeper and a part-time caseworker.
 The staff worked diligently delivering services, developing new programs and promoting the Society in the community.
 With the increased availability of service, the agency saw its client numbers increase dramatically and, with the assistance of the John Howard Society of Ontario and the United Way, the casework position became full-time.